home-assistant/home-assistant.io/source/_integrations/alexa.intent.markdown

 Alexa will now respond with a random phrase each time.
 You can use the include for as many different intents as you like so you only need to create the list once.

 ## Workaround for having to say the skill's name

-Users may wish to run script and scene intents without using the skill's name.
-For example, `Alexa <some script>` may be preferrable to `Alexa ask Home Assistant to run <some script>` due to the length.
+Sometimes, you want to run script or scene intents without using the skill's name.
+For example, `Alexa <some script>` instead of `Alexa ask Home Assistant to run <some script>` because it is shorter.

+You can do this by using Alexa routines.
-One workaround to achieve this is to use Alexa routines as well.
-Configure a routine in the Alexa app that responds to the command you want to use (e.g 'Alexa, turn on the dryer').
-This routine should include a customised action that contains the full phrase you configured in your Skill (e.g. 'Alexa, ask Home Assistant to run the dryer on script').
+1. Configure a routine in the Alexa app that responds to the command you want to use:
+   -  For example, 'Alexa, turn on the dryer'.
+2. Make sure this routine includes a customized action that contains the full phrase you configured in your skill:
+     - For example, 'Alexa, ask Home Assistant to run the dryer on script'.

 [amazon-dev-console]: https://developer.amazon.com
 [large-icon]: /images/integrations/alexa/alexa-512x512.png